The Mouth Biome

 The Day My Gums Started Talking Back

 That question sent me down an eighteen-month rabbit hole.
-I’m not a doctor or a dentist; I’m just a guy who works in tech and has a bathroom cabinet that currently looks like a miniature apothecary.
+I’m not a doctor, a dentist, or a microbiologist; I’m just a guy who works in tech and has a bathroom cabinet that currently looks like a miniature apothecary.
 I’ve spent more time reading ingredient labels than I have actually working on my Jira tickets some weeks.
 What I discovered changed how I look at my mouth entirely.
 I stopped thinking about my gums as something to be scrubbed clean and started thinking about them as a garden that needs to be tended.
 If your garden has weeds, you don't pour bleach over the whole backyard.
 You figure out why the soil is out of whack and you plant better seeds.
+Now that we're well into 2026, I've had plenty of time to see if this 'gardening' approach actually holds up over the long term.
+Spoiler alert: my last checkup earlier this spring was the first time I didn't hear a single 'four' called out.

 Why Your Mouth is Actually a Tiny, Wet Garden